-The Transcript reached out to Faison and members of the council to ask if it was possible to realize an educational campaign to help residents reduce their at-home water usage.
+The Transcript reached out to Faison to ask if it was possible to realize an educational campaign to help residents reduce their at-home water usage.

 However, Faison added that over time residents could see a reduction in their rate through practicing more responsible water usage at home.
 He invites residents to educate themselves by going to mwra.com/comsupport/waterconservationmain.htm.